-Form 511 and its related forms are to be used by partnerships, S corporations, limited liability companies and business trusts that elect to pay tax on members' distributive or pro-rata shares of income at the entity level.
+Form 510 and its related forms are to be used by partnerships, S corporations, limited liability companies and business trusts.

 A business trust shall be classified as a corporation, a partnership, a trust or otherwise, as determined under the United States Internal Revenue Code.